Auburn Bulletin 2024-2025

 Grade Assignment For Class Withdrawals

-A student who withdraws from a course prior to the 15th class day during a semester (or the fifth class day of summer term) will have no grade assignment; however, from the 15th class day during a semester (or the fifth class day of summer term) through mid-semester (mid-term) a W (Withdrawn Passing) grade will be recorded for the course.
-A course may be dropped with a W after mid-semester only under unusual conditions and only with permission from the student’s dean.
+A student who withdraws from a course prior to the 15th class day during a semester (or the fifth class day of summer term) will have no grade assignment; however, from the 15th class day during a semester (or the fifth class day of summer term) through the withdrawal deadline published in the academic calendar a W (Withdrawn Passing) grade will be recorded for the course.
+A course may be dropped with a W after the withdrawal deadline only under unusual conditions and only with permission from the student’s dean.
 When approval for dropping the course under such circumstances is granted, a W may be assigned only when the instructor indicates that the student is clearly passing the course.
 Otherwise, a grade of WF (Withdrawn Failing) is assigned.
 All failing grades are calculated into GPA as grades of F.

 Grade Average and Quality Point Computation